LedjoLleshaj/DataGenFlow/README.md

         }
 ```

-Drop your file in `user_blocks/` and it's automatically discovered on restart—no configuration needed.
+Drop your file in `user_blocks/` and it's automatically discovered on restart-no configuration needed.

 Why this matters:
 - Adapt to your specific domain or workflow instantly
 - Integrate proprietary validation logic or data sources
 - Build reusable components for your team
-- Share blocks as Python files—simple as copy/paste
+- Share blocks as Python files-simple as copy/paste

 **Debugging Custom Blocks**